Jesper-dev/bloktaui/README.md

 Example 2:
 UI-060 (**If applied, this commit will**) change testPlayground.tsx styling

-See example map for how to set up a `component` folder.
+See src/example for how to set up a `component` folder.

 ## Discord